 In highschool, I heavily leaned into computer science and programming with hopes of becoming a game programmer then moving into 3D art.
 I originally thought I would need a strong base of programming to create 3D art due to how 'technical' some of the programs looked, but after some research into the programs used - I realised how "artist friendly" these programs were and decided jump fulling into 3D art in University, keeping up my programming base with Digital Experience Design (website and application development).

 Hello there!
-My name is Steven White-Smith, I'm a "soon-to-be" graduate of Curtin University with my double major of Animation/Games Design as well as Digital Experience and Interaction Design!
+My name is Steven White-Smith, I'm a graduate of Curtin University with a double major in Animation/Games Design as well as Digital Experience and Interaction Design!